cziter15/ksIotFrameworkLib/README.md

 ### 🚀 Potential use cases

-- IoT devices of all kinds
+- Smart home solutions (services, monitoring, alarming)
 - Telemetry systems (sending sensor data, device statuses)
 - Remote control applications (switching devices, executing commands)
-- Smart home automations

 > 💡 The library is not limited to these examples - it’s designed to support a wide range of IoT projects.
 For instance, one of my personal implementations involves remotely controlling a heating boiler, fully integrated with Home Assistant via MQTT.
 I have devices running **continuously for months without interruptions**, demonstrating the library’s stability and reliability in real-world deployments.